cleifwork/GCONNECT/docs/README.md

 ## Running Tests
-- (MD) Click on **'Local Variables'** to verify if the voucher codes have been successfully added to their respective voucher variables.
+- (MD) Click on **'Local Variables'** to verify if the voucher codes have been successfully added to their respective amounts.
 - Send amount to the Server Phone's registered e-wallet (Gcash | Maya) number.
     - Sender should receive WiFi Voucher via SMS.